ADIDAS AG (OTC PINK: ADDDF, AD - GuruFocus.com

 Did you lose money on investments in adidas?
 If so, please visit adidas AG Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 2, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of adidas AG ("adidas", "Adidas" or the "Company") (OTC PINK: ADDDF, ADDYY) between May 3, 2018 and February 21, 2023, inclusive (the "Class Period").
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of adidas AG (“adidas”, “Adidas” or the “Company”) (OTC PINK: ADDDF, ADDYY) between May 3, 2018 and February 21, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Oregon and alleges violations of the Securities Exchange Act of 1934.

 adidas is a sports brand and engages in the design, distribution, and marketing of athletic and sporting lifestyle products.
 In November 2013, adidas announced the beginning of a partnership with Kanye West, whereby West would endorse adidas shoes (the “Partnership”).